Sjoerd82/defender-headunit/README.txt

  - url_check()
    - support https
    - support incomplete url's, eg. missing http://
+ - Run mpc_get_PlaylistDirs() in the background for better performance
  - Use more colors in console
  - Move "QuickPlay" mechanism to init.d for "real-early-play"(tm)
  FUTURE: